canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### Things to know

-- `DefineMap` [can-define.types.set setter]’s can be used to add behavior when a property is set like:
+- [can-define/map/map DefineMap] [can-define.types.set setter]’s can be used to add behavior when a property is set like:

   ```js
   const MessageViewModel = can.DefineMap.extend({